WAcry/wacry.github.io/content/posts/1735112650761-0-1-Knapsack-Problem/index.md

 ## 1D DP Optimization

-- Compressing a two-dimensional array into a one-dimensional array can significantly save space and increase the running speed to some extent (the disadvantage is that it cannot meet the special requirements of some problem types).
+- Compressing the two-dimensional array into a one-dimensional array can significantly save space and improve the running speed to a certain extent (the disadvantage is that it cannot meet the special requirements of some problem types).
-- Notice that in the state transition, `f[i][j]` is only related to `f[i - 1][j]` and `f[i - 1][j - s[i]]`.
-In other words, in the two-dimensional array `f` in the code, `f[i][j]` is only related to the elements in the previous row that are to its left or in the same column.
-Therefore, we can compress the two-dimensional array into a one-dimensional array or a rolling array.
+- Note that in the state transition, `f[i][j]` is only related to `f[i - 1][j]` and `f[i - 1][j - s[i]]`.
+In other words, in the two-dimensional array `f` in the code,
+  `f[i][j]` is only related to the elements in the previous row that are to its left or in the same column.
+Therefore, the two-dimensional array can be compressed into a one-dimensional array or a rolling array.
-- Notice that in the code below, the second loop iterates in reverse order.
-This is because we need to ensure that when calculating `f[i][j]`, `f[i - 1][j - s[i]]` has not been updated yet.
+- Note that in the code below, the second loop iterates in reverse order.
+This is because we want to ensure that when calculating `f[i][j]`, `f[i - 1][j - s[i]]` has not been updated yet.

 ```cpp
 #include<bits/stdc++.h>